 But where you might ask?

-It does seem to be getting tougher and tougher, but there are some legitimate ways you can claim to recover some of the tax you’ve paid if the expenses you incurred were related to your employment.
+Each year it seems to get tougher, but there are some legitimate ways you can claim to recover some of the tax you’ve paid if the expenses you incurred were related to your employment.

 To claim a deduction for work-related expenses: